 Atlanta General Attractions

 Atlanta General Attractions run the gamut from natural to man-made, from historic to modern.
 The most popular are Underground Atlanta, CNN Tour, Piedmont Park, Jimmy Carter Library & Museum and Buckhead.
-Lesser visited, but nonetheless interesting are Wren’s Nest, Atlanta Botanical Garden and Chattahoochee Nature Center.
-But don’t stop there.
+Lesser visited, but nonetheless interesting are Wren’s Nest, Atlanta Botanical Garden, Chattahoochee Nature Center and more.